stevedatelier/Houdini-Simulations/README.md

 #### Reduce noise significantly

-When using HDR/Envlight, you surround the entirety of your scene with a light that has a very limited sample count and unfortunately some brights spots which Mantra can't always calculate.
+When using HDR/Envlight, you surround the entirety of your scene with a light that has a very limited sample count and unfortunately some bright spots which Mantra can't always calculate.

 The Fix: Switch the "rendering node" dropdown option to "raytracing" or "direct lighting" in your envlight node.
 Note: Only one of them will have the desired results, so make two render tests.